Code-Institute-Submissions/foodium_milestone_project_four/README.md

 3. Fill in the Register Form with Email Address, Email Address Confirmation, Username, Password and Password(again).
 4. Click on the "Sign Up" button.

+- **As a user, I want to be able to login and out of my account**

+LOGIN
+1. Click on the the user icon in the navbar.
+2. Click on "Login" in dropdown list.
+3. Fill in username(or email) and password.
+4. Click on "Sign In" button.

+LOGOUT
+1. Click on the the user icon in the navbar.
+2. Click on "Logout" in dropdown list.
+3. Click on the "Sign Out" button.

 - **As a user, I want to be able to view ratings on a meal to aid in my decision making**
 1. Click on the meal you are interested in.